animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 - One permits a person to take actions towards suicide, including talking to a therapist about those actions, without coercion (e.g., hospitalization, drugging, intervention), and without punishment.
 - The other gives doctors permission to assist with the suicide.

-"Right To Die," by my way more literal interpretation, only changes one item from the current legality in New York: gets rid of involuntary institutionalization and coerced chemicals for planning to commit, so that somebody planning to commit suicide, but not wanting the security of their plan ruined, can get therapy (or talk about it, *without risk to somebody else*), and not just through philosophy and art, as is currently the only safe means available.
+"Right To Die," by my way more literal interpretation, only changes one item from the current legality in New York: gets rid of involuntary institutionalization and coerced chemicals for planning to commit, so that somebody planning to commit suicide, but not wanting the security of their plan ruined, can get therapy (or talk about it, *without risk to somebody else*), and not just through philosophy and art.

 > ### $\Huge &#8220;$
 > &ensp;&ensp; *Tired with all these, for restful death I cry,*</br>